3.12 Ethical Access

 -

-3.1.1.3.
-The IRB has waived the requirement for the patient’s consent by finding that the conditions of 45 CFR 46.116(d) (or rev 45 CFR 46.116(f)) are met.
-Note that waiver of the requirement to obtain the patient’s consent to have access to the patient’s information to determine eligibility does not imply that, or require that, the requirement for consent to participate in the research is also waived.
+Note that waiver of the requirement to obtain the potential subject’s consent to have access to the their information to determine eligibility does not imply that the requirement for consent to participate in the research is also waived.

 -

 - 3.1.1.
-Ethical access, in this context, may occur in one of three ways:
+Ethical access, in this context, may occur in one or more of three ways:

 -